Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 </div>

 ## Why R?
-For many, the R language is not considered a programming language, but a statistic package which has some functionalities and features for coding, such as loops, conditionals, variables, functions and others.
-It is open source and all its packages are maintaned by CRAN (https://cran.r-project.org).
+For many, the R language is not a programming language, but a statistic package that has some functionalities and features for coding, such as loops, conditionals, variables, functions, and others.
+It is open-source with all its features maintained by CRAN (https://cran.r-project.org).

 The R language allows us to: